Cerebellum-Network/docs.cere.network/edp/README.md

 ## OGs
 We call the leaders of our community OG, like `old-gansgsta`.
 You'll see them around, and know it when you do.
 They come from the top of the ranks within the community.

+They are responsible for helping at all levels of the community.
 We couldn't work without them.
 They get paid for their work.

 In the future, OGs will also be a major source of any DAOs Cere EDP community might get involved with.